NaturalStupidlty/Noted/README.md

 ### Classification:
-The entries are classified using AI into 2 categories for now:
+The items are classified using AI into 2 categories for now:
 - 1. Notes
 - 2. TODOs